Bea-Taylor/DifDem_inequalities/README.md

 ## Context

-It has been reported that geography and depravation levels affect diagnosis, with [different rates of dementia diagnosis in different areas of the UK](https://dementiastatistics.org/about-dementia/maps/).
+It has been reported that depravation levels affect diagnosis, with [different rates of dementia diagnosis in different areas of the UK](https://dementiastatistics.org/about-dementia/maps/).
 Discussions about inequality in Dementia diagnosis and treatment are a